 (Share International, October 1982)

 We present here phenomena which, to the editors, are "signs of hope" and "signs of the time".
 Fortunately, our current stock of phenomena confirmed as real and genuine by Benjamin Creme's Master is fairly large.
-However, in future we will also present material which has not been confirmed by BC's Master.
+However, from time to time we also present material which has not been confirmed by BC's Master.
 We undertake to be as thorough as possible in our investigation of each 'miracle' or 'sign' and will present them for your consideration only, since we cannot now make use of the confirmation and additional information which in the past was always provided by BC's Master.
 Further details, when available, are given in the captions to the photographs.

 On 5 March 2023, a priest at the St Thomas Catholic Church in the town of Thomaston, Connecticut, announced to the congregation that a miracle had just taken place there.
 One of the church’s Eucharistic ministers, who was distributing the bread wafers (hosts) for communion, noticed that they were running out of hosts, and looked around to see if he could replenish them.
 However, when he looked again at the ciborium, which holds the wafers, he saw that they had multiplied on their own.
 When the priest, Father Crowley, later checked the container after communion, there appeared to be even more hosts than he had originally given to the Eucharistic minister.
 This phenomenon, known as a Eucharistic miracle in the Catholic tradition, is being investigated by the local Catholic archdiocese.
 A nearby resident of the church, Nestor Escalante, said: “It gives people hope.”